What is the difference between keywords and tags?

 - tags = low-level (specific context)

-Keywords, on the other hand, you can create and use as many as you want.
+Tags, on the other hand, you can create and use as many as you want.

 Restriction: - Keywords can only be created by Canto administrators.
 Both administrators and contributors can assign categories to assets. - Tags can be created by administrators and contributors.
 Both administrators and contributors can add tags to assets.